wintercms/docs/services-behaviors.md

     class MyClass extends \Winter\Storm\Extension\Extendable
     {
         public $implement = [
-            'Winter.Rain.UtilityFunctions',
+            'Winter.Storm.UtilityFunctions',
-            'Winter.Rain.DeferredBinding',
+            'Winter.Storm.DeferredBinding',
         ];
     }

-> **Note**: Implementing behaviors is case sensitive, so `RainLab.Translate.Behaviors.TranslatableModel` will work but `Rainlab.Translate.Behaviors.TranslatableModel` will not.
+> **Note**: Implementing behaviors is case sensitive, so `Winter.Translate.Behaviors.TranslatableModel` will work but `Winter.Translate.Behaviors.TranslatableModel` will not.

 Where you might define a trait like this: